-- The single entity Statement of Accounts of the LB Richmond upon Thames - The consolidated Group Accounts of the LB Richmond upon Thames - The Collection Fund Accounts - The Pension Fund Accounts
+- The single entity Statement of Accounts of LB Richmond upon Thames - The consolidated Group Accounts of LB Richmond upon Thames - The Collection Fund Accounts - The Pension Fund Accounts

 The Statement of Accounts is made up of 4 core statements as listed in the table below.
-Note 5, Amounts Reported for Resource Allocation Decisions, provides a reconciliation between service information reported to Members as part of the annual reporting cycle and the Code compliant figures reported as part of this Statement of Accounts.
+Amounts Reported for Resource Allocation Decisions provides reconciliation between service information reported to Members as part of the annual reporting cycle, and The Code compliant figures reported as part of this Statement of Accounts.

-Core Statement Purpose / Relationship with other statements Comprehensive Income and Expenditure Statement (CI&ES) This statement shows the accounting cost in the year of providing services in accordance with generally accepted accounting practices, rather than the amount to be funded from taxation.
+Core Statement Purpose/relationship with other statements Comprehensive Income and Expenditure Statement (CI&ES) This statement shows the accounting cost in the year of providing services in accordance with Generally Accepted Accounting Practices (GAAP), rather than the amount to be funded from taxation.
 Authorities raise taxation to cover expenditure in accordance with regulations; this may be different from the accounting cost.
-The taxation position is shown in the Movement in Reserves Statement, where the transactions to adjust the CI&ES total back to the local tax setting basis are reported.
-Movement in Reserves Statement (MIRS) This statement shows the movement in the year on the different reserves held by the authority, analysed into 'usable reserves' (i.e. those that can be applied to fund expenditure or reduce local taxation) and unusable reserves.
-The (Surplus) or Deficit on the Provision of Services line shows the true economic cost of providing the authority's services, more details of which are shown in the Comprehensive Income and Expenditure Statement.
-This is different from the statutory amounts required to be charged to the General Fund Balance for Council Tax setting purposes.
+The taxation position is shown in the Movement in Reserves Statement, where the transactions to adjust the Comprehensive Income and Expenditure Statement total back to the local tax setting basis reported.
+Movement in Reserves Statement (MIRS) This statement shows the movement in the year on the different reserves held by the authority, analysed into usable reserves (i.e. those that can be applied to fund expenditure or reduce local taxation) and unusable reserves.
+The (surplus) or deficit on the Provision of Services line shows the true economic cost of providing the authority's services, more details of which are shown in the Comprehensive Income and Expenditure Statement.
+This is different from the statutory amounts required to be charged to the General Fund balance for Council Tax setting purposes.

-Balance Sheet This shows the value, as at the Balance Sheet date, of the assets and liabilities recognised by the authority.
+Balance Sheet This statement shows the value, as at the Balance Sheet date, of the assets and liabilities recognised by the authority.
 The net assets of the authority (assets less liabilities) are matched by the reserves held by the authority.
-Cash Flow Statement The Cash Flow Statement shows the changes in cash and cash equivalents of the authority during the reporting period.
+Cash Flow Statement This statement shows the changes in cash and cash equivalents of the authority during the reporting period.
 The statement shows how the authority generates and uses cash and cash equivalents by classifying cash flows as operating, investing and financing activities.

 Where figures have been restated this has been noted on the individual tables concerned.
-A full explanation is available in Note 2 to the Accounts.
-No restatement was made of 2013/14 in this Statement.